 If you love row houses and attached homes, you will probably really like the E 43rd St / Ave D neighborhood.
 The ambiance, the charm, of row houses is something special.
 And in sheer abundance of row houses, this neighborhood truly stands out.
 The real estate here has a higher proportion of row houses and attached homes than nearly any neighborhood in America.
 In fact, 56.1% of the residential real estate here is classified as row houses and attached homes.

 In addition, the E 43rd St / Ave D neighborhood is very densely populated compared to most U.S. neighborhoods.
 In fact, with 34,535 persons per square mile in the neighborhood, it is more packed with people than 97.5% of the nation's neighborhoods.
-Even if you drive or take transit to your place of employment, many people enjoy being able to walk in their neighborhood.
-What many people don't realize is that most of America's premier vacation locations are also very walkable.
-The E 43rd St / Ave D neighborhood is among the top 5% of American neighborhoods in terms of walkability.
+Being a walkable neighborhood can help increase property values for the simple reason that people enjoy it and value it.
+To put it plainly, despite our love affair with the automobile, American's enjoy taking to the streets, sidewalks, paths, and courtyards of a place to get a coffee, relax, and take in the sights and sounds.
+And, according to NeighborhoodScout's exclusive and first quantitative walkable score index, the E 43rd St / Ave D neighborhood is one of the most walkable neighborhoods in America.

 Furthermore, do you watch 'This Old House' on Public Television?
 Do you love the idea of fixing up a Colonial or Victorian era home, complete with the charm of yesteryear?
 Do you like to stroll or drive streets lined with gracious older residences?
 If you found yourself nodding yes to any of these questions, you are going to be interested in this unique neighborhood.
 The E 43rd St / Ave D neighborhood stands out on a national scale for the sheer concentration of historic residences it contains: 59.7% of the residential real estate here was built from 1939 or earlier, some much earlier.
 This is a greater concentration of historic homes than 96.6% of the neighborhoods in the United States.